Sonaza/DemonMaster/README.md

 The addon automatically detects if you have Grimoire of Supremacy talent selected and will even match the demon names: "Succubus" and "Shivarra" will both find the correct demon regardless of your current talent selection.
 Additionally only demons that you can summon are displayed.

-The addon /should/ work with all/most locales though it has only been tested with the English one.
+The addon *should* work with all/most locales though it has only been tested with the English one.

 ### Usage